ervandew/eclim/src/doc/content/vim/common/project.rst

 - **:ProjectInfo** [<project>]

-  Echos info about the current or supplied project.
+  Echo info about the current or supplied project.

 .. _\:ProjectOpen: